redlfox/random/README.md

 - https://github.com/creaktive/pianolizer An easy-to-use toolkit for music exploration and visualization, an audio spectrum analyzer helping you turn sounds into piano notes
 - https://github.com/belowaverage-org/SuperGrate 💾 Get moving with Super Grate; a free & open source Windows Profile Migration & Backup Utility.
 Super Grate is a GUI (Graphical User Interface) that assists Microsoft's USMT (User State Migration Utility) in performing remote migrations over a network connection.
 - https://github.com/belowaverage-org/SuperLauncher 🚀 Super Launcher is an admin launcher that persists in the system tray that can launch programs quickly; optionally, with administrator rights, as another user, or both.
+- https://github.com/domferr/Linux-PowerToys Get Microsoft's PowerToys utilities and much more to Linux world!